Overview

 Collections are schema-less: they don't define the shape of their documents.

 We provide a more precise type at the collection reference level.
-We do it through a type assertion:
+The simplest way to do it is through a type assertion:

 const colRef = collection(db, "players") as CollectionReference<Player, Player>

-The SDK supports having two document shapes on the client:
+The SDK supports working with two document shapes on the client:

-DbModel is the representation of the received data, aka the object that the SDK instantiates as a direct translation of the received data, with no transformation.
+DbModel represents the object that the SDK instantiates from the raw data.
 It is DocumentData by default.

-We can add a converter to transform it into a different shape for use in the app.
+We can add a converter to transform it to a different shape for use in the app.

-AppModel represents the object as it is after the converter's transformation.
+AppModel represents the object after the converter's transformation.
 It also defaults to DocumentData.
 We set it to whatever type the converter converts to.

 Before sending to Firestore, the converter transforms back AppModel to DbModel.